Sh3b0/pft/README.md

 - Flask for backend
 - HTML, CSS, Vanilla JS for front-end and client-side
 - WebRTC has to be supported by the user browser

-## Installation
-- No installation required, the website will be hosted online soon.

 ## Contribution
 - Feel free to open a pull request, suggest a feature, or report a bug by creating an issue